Poikilos/pypicolcd/README.md

 ```
   then clear the LCD, or just store the numbers to a file or your code so the process doesn't need to be repeated on each run.
   (result will be minimums tuple containing x,y coordinates, and exclusive maximums in same format)
+* contents of DC_DICT (and hence of picolcd.dc) should never be changed--they are device characteristics that define how the device operates at the lowest accessible level.
+If there is a different device not supported, the device should be added as a new entry in the DC_DICT, where the key is its USB device id.

 ### What is testing.py
 * Sends random bytes to your picoLCD without a driver!